The ONLY Landscaping Email Marketing Guide You Need

 Maplescapes wants to improve its customer retention and increase the repurchase of its services from existing customers.

-The audience for this campaign will be our existing residential customers from the year 2015.
-From this set, we’ll segment customers who are more likely to engage in our emails and repurchase.
+The audience for this campaign will be our existing residential customers from 2015.
+From this set, we’ll segment customers more likely to engage in our emails and repurchase.
 We’ll also use contacts who are decision-makers or can influence the decision-makers.

-We know that our existing customers have hardly any time to focus on their lawns.
-They know about the value of maintenance.
-They only need a push as to what they can achieve with our services and increase the value of their property.
+We know that our existing customers have little time to focus on their lawns.
+They know the value of maintenance.
+They only need a push to increase the value of their property with our services.

-To engage existing customers and allow for repurchases, we’ll start a weekly newsletter with useful and helpful information on best practices for lawn maintenance and solving day-to-day problems related to lawn care, pest management and tips for enhancing their outdoor living space.
+To engage existing customers and allow for repurchases, we’ll start a weekly newsletter with valuable and helpful information on best practices for lawn maintenance and solving day-to-day problems related to lawn care, pest management, and tips for enhancing their outdoor living space.

-For email campaign delivery, Maplescapes will use the existing email provider that we use (Mailmodo) and we’ll source the contacts from our existing CRM (Hubspot) and create an email list in Mailmodo.
+For email campaign delivery, Maplescapes will use our existing email provider (Mailmodo), source the contacts from our existing CRM (Hubspot) and create an email list in Mailmodo.

 For recipients, we’ll filter out contacts who generally do not engage in our transactional emails and who have repurchased our services in the past three months.